soonhankwon/soonhankwon/README.md

 <div align=center>

 # SoonhanKwon
-Hello, I'm a **backend developer**.
+Hello, I'm a **backend developer and majoring in computer science**.
 Welcome to my space!

-I'm mainly programming using Spring & Java & Kotlin.🍀
+I'm mainly programming using Spring & Java.

+The reason I develop is to solve problems.

+I love dogs🐕, skateboarding🛹 and hiphop🎧.

 ### 📝&nbsp;Tech Blog